airalab/learning-center/en/lesson_5_wallet.md

 # Ethereum Wallet - Lesson 5

 DAO's internal market needs a special internal token.
-This will protect organization from ETH exchange rate volatility.
+This will protect the organization from ETH exchange rate volatility.

-We are going to create the `Credit` module in order to issue internal DAO token in this lesson.
+We are going to create the `Credit` module in order to issue internal DAO tokens in this lesson.

 Find the `Aira BuilderTokenEmission` builder in the `Factory Core` contract.
 Please check previous lessons if you don't know how to do that.